jakewvincent/mkdnflow.nvim/README.md

     * [X] Add/remove columns and rows
     * [X] Horizontal navigation through tables (with `<Tab>`)
     * [X] Vertical navigation through tables (with `<CR>`?)
+    * [X] Table formatting for tables with explicit left-, center-, or right-aligned columns
 * [X] Easily rename file in link
 * [X] Add ability to identify/use any given .bib file in notebook's root directory (if `perspective` is set to `root`)
 * [X] Lists